hydroper-jet/lang/spec/spec-1.0.md

 JetWork supports checked exceptions and fatal exceptions, which facilitates different implementations of the language.
 Fatal exceptions are known as *panics* in other languages; fatal exceptions are not caught by user code in JetWork.

 ## 1.4.
-Markup classes
+JetXML classes

-JetWork supports classes in XML form.
-Markup classes are files with the extension `.jetxml`.
+JetWork supports classes in XML form called *JetXML* classes.
+JetXML classes are files with the extension `.jetxml`.
 Such classes are instantiated with an empty constructor and XML attributes applied to them delegate to the instance properties.

-Markup classes must extend a base class.
+JetXML classes must extend a base class.
 Here is an example program:

 **Button.jetxml**